Nonperturbative Resummation of Divergent Time-Local Generators: RWA Cumulant Expansion

 Panel (a) shows the early-time generator matrix element \(L_{11,11}(t)\) obtained from the resummed TCL expansion and from the exact solution.
 The agreement demonstrates that the TCL generator captures the correct analytic structure at short times.
 This regime was termed ``secular inflation'' in Ref.~\cite{Lampert2025}, but that description is misleading in this time range, since the growth is physical and reproduced by the exact solution.

 Panel~(b) focuses on the time $t_P$ where destructive interference strongly suppresses the survival amplitude $f(t)$ and the dynamical map becomes nearly singular.
-The generator reconstructed from the dynamical map matches the exact generator before, at, and after the spike, except at the very near-singular peaks.
-The agreement beyond the spike reflects that the map remains invertible, allowing the continuation procedure to recover the correct generator across the near-singular region.
+The generator reconstructed from the dynamical map matches well the exact generator before, at, and after the spike, except at the very near-singular peaks.
+The agreement beyond the spike reflects that the map remains invertible.